Food Matters FIG Instructor and Assistant

 Contact: swooten@uoregon.edu

-FIG Assistant: Abigail
+FIG Assistant: Jacob

 Want to connect with your FA?
 Email figs@uoregon.edu to get connected!